jcamposforner/jcamposforner.github.io/_posts/2025-09-16-body-frames.md

 read_complexity: 2
 ---

+## Prerequisites & Assumptions

-Before reading this post, make sure you’re familiar with the previous chapters in this series, as they establish the foundations for frames of reference in navigation systems.
+Before reading this post, you should be familiar with the previous chapters:

 1. [**Why Coordinate Frames Matter**](/posts/coordinates-frames/){:target="_blank"}